cylondata/twister2/docs/documents/zookeeper/ZKBasedWorkerDiscovery.md

 They release the lock after they updated it.

 ## Usage
-When a worker starts, it first needs to create an instance of ZKDiscoverer class and initialize it by calling its initialize method.
-Then, it can get its unique ID by calling getWorkerNetworkInfo() method of ZKDiscoverer object.
+When a worker starts, it first needs to create an instance of ZKWorkerController class and initialize it by calling its initialize method.
+Then, it can get its unique ID by calling getWorkerNetworkInfo() method of ZKWorkerController object.

-It can call getWorkerList() method of ZKDiscoverer object to get the list of currently joined workers immediately.
+It can call getWorkerList() method of ZKWorkerController object to get the list of currently joined workers immediately.
 Or, if it needs the full list of workers in the job.
-Then, it can call waitForAllWorkersToJoin(timeLimit) method of ZKDiscoverer object.
+Then, it can call waitForAllWorkersToJoin(timeLimit) method of ZKWorkerController object.
 This method will wait until either getting the full list of workers in the job or the time limit has been reached.

 A sample usage can be found in the class:

-    edu.iu.dsc.tws.examples.ZKControllerExample.java
+    edu.iu.dsc.tws.examples.internal.bootstrap.ZKControllerExample.java

 Its usage in the following class can also be examined for real usage: